go-gitea/gitea/docs/content/doc/installation/from-binary.en-us.md

 ## Updating to a new version

-You can update to a new version of gitea by replacing the binary at `/usr/local/bin/gitea`.
+You can update to a new version of gitea by stopping gitea, replacing the binary at `/usr/local/bin/gitea` and restarting the instance.
 The binary file name should not be changed during the update to avoid problems in existing repositories.

+It is recommended you do a [backup]({{< relref "../usage/backup-and-restore.en-us.md" >}}) before updating your installation.

 If you have carried out the installation steps as described above, the binary should have the generic name `gitea`.
 Do not change this, i.e. to include the version number.